Skip to Main Content

 What to Know About Assault Charges in New Jersey

 An assault allegation is a serious matter.
 In New Jersey, the offense is prosecuted under N.J.S.A.
 2C:12-1.
 The statute creates two main categories of offense under state law.
 Those two classifications of assault are: simple assault (less serious) and aggravated assault (more serious).
-Still, both charges carry severe consequences that can include jail time, fines, and a permanent criminal record.
-In determining penalties in any given assault case, New Jersey courts evaluate the level of harm, the intent of the defendant, and the specific circumstances surrounding the incident.
-Here is a more detailed overview of the charges:
+Still, both charges in New Jersey carry severe consequences that can include jail time, fines, and a permanent criminal record.

 • Simple Assault: Simple assault occurs when a person attempts to cause or purposely, knowingly, or recklessly causes bodily injury to another.
-It also applies when a person negligently causes bodily injury with a deadly weapon, or attempts by physical menace to place another in fear of imminent serious injury.
+It also applies when a person negligently causes bodily injury with a deadly weapon, or attempts by physical menace to place another in fear of imminent serious bodily injury.
 Simple assault is generally a disorderly persons offense that is punishable by up to six months in jail and fines up to $1,000.

 Defenses Against an Assault Charge in New Jersey

-You have the right to defend yourself against an assault case.
-Remember, a criminal charge is fundamentally an allegation.
-Any person facing an assault charge is presumed innocent until proven guilty.
-The burden of proof rests on the shoulders of the prosecution.
-There are a number of different potential defenses against an assault charge, including lack of evidence, mistaken identity, self-defense, mutual combat, and a violation of your rights.
+There are a number of different potential defenses against an assault charge, including lack of evidence, mistaken identity, self defense, mutual combat, and a violation of your rights.
 A top-tier New Jersey assault lawyer will help you explore every potential defense and determine the best strategy in your case.

 How New Jersey Assault Lawyer Bonnie Putterman Can Help

 Facing an assault charge can be stressful, frustrating, and altogether overwhelming.
 An assault charge can and should be defended.
 Our founder and lead attorney, Bonnie Putterman, can help.
 With a proven record of client testimonials, we put an emphasis on proactive advocacy.
-Along with other things, our New Jersey assault defense attorney is prepared to:

 • Investigate the assault charges, securing evidence to raise your defense;